 What you need to know about theses and reposiTUm

 In Austria, all theses (diploma theses, master theses or doctoral theses) must by law be published (Universitätsgesetz 2002).
 To fulfil this obligation, a printed copy of your thesis is made available at TU Wien Bibliothek.
 With doctoral theses, an additional printed copy is held at the Austrian National Library.

 In addition to the printed copy, submitting an electronic version of all theses has been mandatory at TU Wien since 01 September 2013.
 The approved final version of the thesis is uploaded in TISS by the thesis supervisor.
 As the author, you can decide during the TISS submission process whether you want to publish the electronic version on reposiTUm, opens an external URL in a new window, TU Wien's open access platform, or not.
 Publication on reposiTUm guarantees that your thesis remains accessible in the long term, that a persistent identifier is created for the thesis, and that the full text can be found on CatalogPlus and viewed from anywhere in the world.
 This makes your research findable and citable - in short, visible.

 Requesting an embargo period for your thesis

 During the submission process, you can request an embargo period for your thesis for economic or legal reasons (§ 86 Universitätsgesetz 2002).
 This means that your thesis is made accessible at a later date.
-The request must be made to the dean of studies during the submission of the thesis and must be approved by him or her.
+The request must be made to the dean of studies during the submission of the thesis and must be approved by the dean of studies.
 Once the embargo period is approved, neither the printed version nor the electronic version of the thesis can be read or used (including the abstract).
 The maximum embargo period is five years; the embargo can be lifted at any time at your request.

 In CatalogPlus, the end date of the embargo period is visible in the "Description" field of the item in the GetIt area.